elias-at-chalmers/mop-lecture_notes-mirror/lectures/lecture03_assembly2.md

 The process is also illustrated in the Figure above.

 To pop the values, we just do the same thing in reverse.
 We first use the current address in the stack-pointer to read out the last three values that were pushed, and then we increase the stack pointer.
-We do not *remove* the values from the stack, but any subsequent push operation will overwrite that memory:
+We do not *remove* the values from the stack, we just move the pointer, but any subsequent push operation will overwrite that memory:

 ```
   lw t2, 0(sp)    # Read the values back into registers